pjirayu/STOS/README.md

 ## Introduction
 This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/>
 ###### <ins>Remark:</ins> The article is still undergoing in reviewing process.
+###### <ins>Note</ins> all of this material is purely educational.
+In the case of actual production, The authors cannot affirm or verify the outcomes based on data obtained outside of this demonstration.

 ## Activity recorded
 - 2022/07/11 - All files is under preparation.